zappmonkey/reactphp-sqlite/README.md

 underlying database in an "idle" state for 60s by default and will automatically end the underlying database when it is no longer needed.

-From a consumer side this means that you can start sending queries to the database right away while the underlying database process may still be outstanding.
-Because creating this underlying process may take some time, it will enqueue all oustanding commands and will ensure that all commands will be executed in correct order once the database is ready.
+From a consumer side, this means that you can start sending queries to the database right away while the underlying database process may still be outstanding.
+Because creating this underlying process may take some time, it will enqueue all outstanding commands and will ensure that all commands will be executed in the correct order once the database is ready.
 In other words, this "virtual" database behaves just like a "real" database as described in the `DatabaseInterface` and frees you from having to deal with its async resolution.